ellepereira/fe-best-practices/react.md

   * If you're wondering why we wouldn't perform the validation at the "Page" component - having the validation happen at the Page components would cause duplicate logic between the two pages.
   * **However** do note that this component doesn't care about what "edit" and "create" means- it's possible that a new Page component called `view-profile-page` configures the fields so that they're ALL disabled.
 This is a great example of allowing re-usability and focusing on specific functionality allowing different Page components to determine usage.

+### Other Possible Types
+- As suggested on the "directories" section you could also have a `Layout` type of component which is essentially contains the layout ui and takes in a Page component to display within it.
+- If you'd like to avoid confusion it is also ok to have `Modal` components which are exactly like Page components but render out a modal.